How I Turned my Food Blog into a Career

 The year of 2013 has been a whirlwind.
 I got engaged, signed a cookbook deal, wrote and fully photographed a cookbook within 5 months, quit my full time job in the corporate world, moved to the suburbs, and my blog quadrupled its size.

 Let me take a moment to let it all sink in.
 Better grab a cookie as I do that…

 Ok, I’m back.

 Around March of this year, I came to a quick realization.
-I was making more from my food blog than my full-time job working in finance.
-(More on how I got to that point below.)
-I was really struggling to balance it all.
+I was making enough money from my food blog to pay all my bills.
+And working 9-5, I was really struggling to balance it all.
 I was cranky, tired, and drained.
 Spreading myself too thin between both jobs.